artsy/README/playbooks/support/scheduling.md

    - Add all participants from group B into the rotation
    - Set the rotation type to "weekly"
    - Set the "Start on" date to correspond with the "End on" date from the previous B rotation
-   - Leave "Ends on" unselected to ensure rotations repeat indefinitly
+   - Leave "Ends on" unselected to ensure rotations repeat indefinitely

 6. Put a note in the #dev channel announcing that the new rotations are up.
 This may look something like this:
    > @developers Hello team! :wave: